 AND KEEP IN MIND THESE SUGGESTIONS

-Join us for Catholicism 102, weekly talks about a variety of topics related to our Catholic faith, on our Facebook page each Thursday 6-7 PM.
+Join us for Catholicism 101, monthly talks about a variety of topics related to our Catholic faith, on our Facebook page on the second Thursday of the month, 6-7 PM.
 Your questions can be answered during the livestream.
-Watch Catholicism 102 live, or watch the recording later: http://facebook.com/stkatharinedrexelamador/
+Watch Catholicism 101 live, or watch the recording later: http://facebook.com/stkatharinedrexelamador/

 Catecismo 101 (the Spanish version), is livestreamed on Tuesdays at 6:40 PM on our Facebook page.